 How are participating communities and harvesters chosen?

 The Nunavut Wildlife Management Board consulted with various organizations and co-management partners on the criteria to select the most appropriate communities for the project.
-Different social and economic circumstances (such as population size and employment rates), reliance on country foods, and communities that have identified particular concerns about wildlife and/or the environment are factors in determining the final communities.
-These criteria were used to assess applications received from interested communities in response to a call for applications issued in July, 2014.
-Applications were assessed by a Community Selection Committee, made up of representatives from the Nunavut Wildlife Management Board, Regional Wildlife Organizations, the Nunavut Inuit Wildlife Secretariat, and Nunavut Tunngavik Inc. The Community-Based Monitoring Network requires a long commitment from participants, so community enthusiasm and ownership of the project are important factors considered by the Community Selection Committee.
+Different social and economic circumstances (such as population size and employment rates), reliance on country foods, and communities that have identified concerns about wildlife and/or the environment are factors in determining the final communities.
+These criteria are used to assess applications received from interested communities in response to each call for applications.
+Applications are assessed by a Community Selection Committee, made up of representatives from the Nunavut Wildlife Management Board, Regional Wildlife Organizations, the Nunavut Inuit Wildlife Secretariat, and Nunavut Tunngavik Inc. The Community-Based Monitoring Network requires a long-term commitment from participants, so an expression of community enthusiasm and ownership of the project are important factors considered by the Community Selection Committee.

 Will participant harvesters be compensated for their participation?

 The Nunavut Wildlife Management Board values harvesters as professionals and the Community-Based Monitoring Network is built around their participation and hard work.
-Every time a harvester’s data is uploaded to the Community-based Monitoring Network database, his or her name is entered for bi-weekly and monthly draws for Visa gift cards (worth up to $1,000), and semi-annual draws for larger prizes.
+Every time a harvester’s data is uploaded to the Community-based Monitoring Network database, his or her name is entered in a monthly draw for a chance to win Visa gift cards (worth up to $1,000), and semi-annual draws for larger prizes.
 Participants that contribute harvest and observation data to the project regularly will also receive recognition awards for their effort.